Mokkapps/website/src/content/posts/2018-05-15___my-development-setup/index.md

 ## Notebook

-I am using a MacBook Pro (Retina, 13-inch, Early 2015) for development and a custom-built desktop PC for gaming.
+I am using a MacBook Pro (15-inch, 2018) for development and a custom-built desktop PC for gaming.

 ## Mechanical Keyboard